Transactional Written Systems, Transformative Oral Systems

 Dr. Reg Crowshoe

-Next, we delve into the default oral system, emphasizing its transformative capacities.
-Oral traditions foster community engagement, shared understanding, and adaptability, enabling a more holistic approach to knowledge transmission.
+traditions.
+Next, we will delve into the default oral system, emphasizing its transformative

 Previous